-The course deals with the basic concepts of written and oral business communications.
-This course focuses on the importance of communication process, its objectives and types.
-It enables students to achieve competencies in business writing, including good and bad news business letters, memoranda, electronic mail. persuasive messages and formal reports.
-The course promotes student capacity in using electronic communication and technology business appropriate to contemporary functions.
-Additionally, it paves the way for student acquisition of life - long learning skills.
+The course introduces students to the concepts of written and oral business communications.
+This course focuses on the importance of the communication process, its objectives and types.
+It enables students to achieve competencies in business writing, including good and bad news business letters, memoranda, electronic mail, persuasive messages, formal letters, and formal reports.
+The course promotes students' capacity to use electronic communication and technology appropriate to contemporary business functions.
+Additionally, it paves the way for students' own personal development as professionals in the business world.

-(Prerequisite: BA 109 + ENG 111)
+(Prerequisite: BA109+ENG111)